 This converter uses the mid-market rate - the real exchange rate without any bank markup.
 To convert, enter your amount, choose your source currency and target currency, and read the result instantly.
 Banks and exchange bureaus typically charge 2-12% above this rate, so comparing the mid-market rate to what you are being offered tells you exactly how much a conversion is costing you.

-How to use this converter
+How to use our currency converter

 Enter your amount in the top field, choose the currency you are converting from, then pick your target currency.
 The result and current exchange rate update instantly as you type.
 The swap button reverses the direction and uses the converted amount as the new starting value, so you can immediately see the conversion both ways without retyping.